LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 ### Into the unknown

 There's one last state supported by the protocol.
-This state is `unspecified`.
+This state is `unspecified` (previously called `unknown`).
 This state is used when the state of the task cannot be determined.
 For instance this could occur if a task has expired or the ID of the task is invalid.

 ### Terminal states

-Among of the states a few of them are considered terminal.
+Among the states, a few of them are considered terminal.
 They are the ones that indicate that the agent is done with this task.
 This could mean that either the agent a completed the task or that the agent is not able to continue working on it.
 The following states are considered terminal: